FilipeGea97/cs50-harvardx/README.md

 ## 🧠 What I've learnt so far:

-- More deep understanding of logic and algorithms
+- Deeper understanding of logic and algorithms
 - Practical experience using C
 - Organization and versoning with Git